Christ in All the Scriptures

 See also 1Tim 6:14 and 2Tim 4:8 (almost his last word).

-[For further study of Titus, see the Book Notes on Titus.]
+[For a verse by verse study of Titus, see the Book Notes on Titus.]

 - Philemon -- The Bonds of Christ